-The Group has been the subject of a review by SARS on a matter of principle relating to its international operations, to which management has objected.
+The Group was the subject of a review by SARS on a matter of principle relating to its international operations (SARS Matter), to which management had objected.
 In the 2021 financial year, this matter was heard in the Western Cape Tax Court (the Court) and the Court ruled in the Group's favour on 17 September 2021.
 SARS subsequently appealed this judgment, and the matter was heard before the Supreme Court of Appeal (SCA) on 17 November 2022.
 The SCA handed down its judgment on 7 February 2023, in which, based upon its interpretation of certain provisions of the Income Tax Act, upheld SARS' appeal and ordered CIMSA to pay additional taxes in respect of profits earned by its international operations, together with interest and costs.
-The SCA dismissed SARS' claim for penalties which SARS has subsequently appealed (refer to note 9).
+The SCA dismissed SARS' claim for penalties which SARS subsequently appealed.

 Prior to the SCA ruling, a contingent liability was disclosed as a possible obligation existed at that point.
-The ruling by the SCA is considered as an obligating event and as such the Group has a present obligation as defined by IFRS to pay the additional taxes and interest.
-As a result and given that there has been no changes to the corporate structure, management's best estimate of the total obligation payable to SARS includes all years of assessments from 2012 to 30 September 2023 and amounts to R761 million.
-The tax payable portion of the total obligation due is disclosed in the tax liability and the interest payable has been recognised as a provision and disclosed in trade and other payables.
+The ruling by the SCA was considered as an obligating event and as such the Group had a present obligation to pay the additional taxes and interest.
+As a result and given that there were no changes to the corporate structure, the total obligation payable to SARS included all years of assessments from 2012 to 30 September 2023 and amounted to R761 million.
+The tax payable portion of the total obligation due was disclosed in the tax liability and the interest payable was disclosed in trade and other payables as it was recognised as an operating expense.